yu-melody/yu-melody/README.md

-### Hi there 👋
+## Hi there 👋

-I am a driven third-year Computer Science student at Northeastern University, with a passion for teaching and a knack for collaborative project design and completion.
-Through my coursework, I have gained a strong technical foundation, and my experience in teaching has sharpened my communication and organizational skills.
-I am eager to leverage my expertise and enthusiasm to contribute to innovative projects and foster meaningful collaborations.

-🌱 I’m currently interning at Babel Street, working on a name-matching product that supports multilingual data!
-I've become quite the word nerd and am an ardent aficionado of the NYT's word games.
+I’m Melody!
+I study Computer Science and Philosophy at Northeastern University.
+I love writing clean code, product management, and figuring out what it means to be human.

+### Why CS + Philosophy?
+For me, computer science offers tools to create and innovate, while philosophy brings clarity to my life and the purpose behind my work.
+Together, they drive me to stay curious and ask questions—about technology, about humanity, and about the intersection of the two.

+🌱 I'm currently working on dayloom, an automated hardware/software system to streamline my morning and evening routines.
+This project is funded by the Honors Propel Grant!

 <!--